 We are now recruiting for the Animated Feature Producer (paid position)!
 To apply, please click on the PDF file below for the Job Description, Person Specification and details for how to apply, before the deadline of Sunday 3 June 2018 5pm (GMT).

-Please click the video file below to see the trailer, and then read the article below to learn more about why the film is being made.
+Please click the video file to see the trailer, and then read the logline and synopsis of the story below, followed by the article to learn more about why the film is being made.

 Article: Why I’ve written a film about nuclear fusion